-It is a perfect destination for: lovers of nature and ancient history
+Amman, Jordan is a perfect destination for those who love nature and ancient history.

 Long a favorite destination for adventurous backpackers and history buffs, Jordan is the right choice for those who want to visit historical sites in abundance.

 Speaking of exploration, you are just an hour’s drive away from the Dead Sea.
-Floating in these mineral-rich waters more than 1300 feet (400 meters) below sea level is an experience you’ll never forget.
+You’ll never forget the experience of floating in these mineral-rich waters over 1300 feet (400 meters) below sea level.

 Final Thoughts on Middle East Destinations